 Packing Our traveling experiences have taught us two simple rules for packing:

 Remember that you're in a developing country a long way from the fashions that you are dressing for now.
-Simple, sensible clothing are recommended.
+Simple, sensible clothing is recommended.

 A dog dressed up for a unique festival in Masaya